zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`port`**
  Defines the port which Caching Service should be started on.
 This may be defined as a valid port number or as an offset from the Gateway component's port.
 To define an offset enter `"+{offset}"` or `"-{offset}"` as a string.
 The offset must start with `+` or `-`.
 - **`debug`**
- Defines if we want to enable debug mode for gateway.
+ Defines if we want to enable debug mode for the Caching Service.
 - **`storage.mode`**
  Sets the storage type used to persist data in the Caching Service.
 - **`storage.size`**